Insight

 Law firms often frame this decision as a budget question.
 Should the firm buy speed and cost-efficiency through a template, or invest in custom design from the start?
-That matters, but it is not the whole decision.
-A better question is what the website actually needs to do over the next few years.
+Cost matters, but it is not the whole decision.
+A better question is what the website actually needs to do over the next few years, and whether the chosen system can still carry that job when the firm’s visibility strategy becomes more ambitious.

 For law firms, the risk is not simply that a template might look generic.
 The deeper risk is that the site becomes hard to structure, hard to expand, and hard to trust once the firm starts adding more practice-area pages, FAQs, location content, and conversion paths.